TrellixVulnTeam/favor_GI5G/README.md

  further down the road.
  - Japanese support is going to require we handle the "shiftJIS" ("big5" won't hurt either while we're at it, though it's Chinese) encoding, because VMIME is having none of it.
  Look into detecting this (and any other encodings that tidyhtml handles but vmime doesn't) and using TIDY to convert the text, trying to avoid any extra HTML work.
-It'd also be better if we knew tidy worked on Android so we could count on it for doing this in other situations, but that just takes some testing.
+It'd also be better if we knew tidy worked on Android so we could count on it for doing this in other situations, but that just takes some testing. __Part of doing this is teaching the email manager to better recognize encodings, and if it hits one it doesn't know, it needs to treat that as a failure - right now it just merrily exports it knowing we won't be able to save it properly.__
  - In the worker address table computing code, we need to figure out what we're doing with suggested names (how to use/store them, whether to save them or give them to the reader, etc.)
  - Serious email testing with more logging, using all the addresses we have now (I.E. make the fetch method use all of them instead of just contacts').
 Also take this time to verify stuff still works with the list -> vector switch (not that that should actually change anything)